spread-ai/docs-appsmith-fork/docs/reference/widgets/iframe.md

 For guidance on how to write documenation, see https://dev.stage.spread.ai/docs/contributor/guide.html.
 Contact Documentation when this document is ready for review.
 -->

-This page provides information on using the Iframe widget to embed third-party applications and websites into your Studio application.
+This page provides information on using the iFrame widget to embed third-party applications and websites into your Studio application.

 ## Content properties